June 1, 2026

 Opened in January, Pescada is a modern kosher Italian dairy restaurant located on the former site of The Edge on County Line Road.
 A standout kosher Italian-dairy destination elevating Jackson's dining scene.

-Recent reiew of Olea Restaurant
+Recent review of Little Gem Restaurant

 For an update, visit Numa Modern Mediterranean Kitchen & Bar